Open-source software, commercial off-the-shelf hardware, and paper ballots.

 There are two types of VotingWorks paper ballots:

-All absentee voters will receive a hand-marked paper ballot that is printed on-demand.
-Absentee ballots are scanned by election officials using a high-speed central scanner (VxBatch).
+- All absentee voters will receive a hand-marked paper ballot that is printed on-demand.
+Absentee ballots are scanned by election administrators using a high-speed central scanner (VxCentralScan).